Oil stable as storm-hit US supply slowly returns | ExBulletin

 Both contracts were set to climb about 4% for the week, with Brent near a seven-week high and WTI near a six-week high as production in the Gulf of Mexico in the United States recovered more slowly than expected after Hurricane Ida damaged facilities. in August and Tropical Storm Nicholas hit this week.

-As of Thursday, about 28% of U.S. crude production in the Gulf of Mexico remained offline, two and a half weeks after Hurricane Ida hit.
-Read more
+As of Thursday, about 28% of U.S. crude production in the Gulf of Mexico went offline two and a half weeks after Hurricane Ida hit.

 “It is taking even longer than people thought in terms of return.
 It has been a supporting factor in the market,” said Vivek Dhar, commodities analyst at Commonwealth Bank.